imgarcia/rn-movie-app/README.md

-# React Native App - Travel App UI
+# React Native App - Movie App UI

 This repo is a react native app that using Expo, NativeWind / Tailwind CSS (3.3.2), and React Navigation.